corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/ha-utilities.md

 * `-k`, `--output-keystore=FILE`: If set, stores the generated notary service certificate (and key if not using a HSM) in the configured key store.
 * `-h`, `--help`: Show this help message and exit.
 * `-V`, `--version`: Print version information and exit.
 * `-r`, `--renew`: Send a CSR to a different endpoint for certificate renewal.
-For more information about this feature, [contact R3 support](https://www.r3.com/support/).
+For more information about this feature, contact your R3 account manager.

 ### Output